open-contracting/infrastructure/docs/cost/ids/sustainability.md

 :columns: 8
 OC4IDS mapping
 ^^^
-Project level: For each impact identified add a `benefit` object to the `benefits` array.

-- Set the `title` as the list code and add details explaining the benefit to `.description`.
+Project level: For each co-benefit, add a `Benefit` object to the `benefits` array, map the option from the list to its `.title` and map the explanation to its `.description`.
 ```json
 {
   "benefits": [